 With the pots soaking in the bathtub, I make dinner while my sister hand-stitches the final touches on a 1950s dress pattern in our living room-slash-studio.
 Unsolvable Crimes: Solved plays in the background.
 We’ve seen every episode at least twice and have turned the show into a predinner drinking game we call “Truth or Lie.”

 To earn a sip of wine, we have to declare whether the criminal is telling the truth or lying, before the narrator’s voiceover explains how the investigator was able to tell.
 I am the reigning champion, able to read body language and tone of voice from the first time we watch an episode.
 Aside from being a plant whisperer, that’s my superpower.

 “Instead of wasting two thousand dollars on a weekend listening to a billionaire give you business tips you can learn for free on the internet, I think you should invest in your education—get a certificate in criminology.
 You could make so much more money than you’ll ever make watering plants.”

 Georgia has said this more than once, and I’ve considered it more than once.
-And yet I always come to the same conclusion: one path is filled with lightness and life and oxygen and hope, the other paved with horror and sadness and the broken lives of victims and their families.
-Not enough money in all the world for me to take that route, so for now, I leave unsolvable crimes trapped in the frame of our old TV, right where they belong.
+And yet I always come to the same conclusion: one path is filled with lightness and life and oxygen and hope, the other is paved with horror and sadness and the broken lives of victims and their families.
+There’s not enough money in all the world to convince me to take that route.
+I prefer to keep unsolvable crimes trapped in the frame of our old TV, right where they belong.

-Silence is my answer and Georgia redirects the conversation.
+Silence is my answer.
+Georgia redirects the conversation.
 “Guess who I saw on the mid-day news.”

 “Good guy or bad guy?”